nsaylan/cohort-7-21/devops/hands-on/Terraform/terraform-02_Variables_Conditional_Loop_Data-Sources/Handson-Terraform-Terraform_Part_2-Variables_Conditionals_Loop_DataSources.md

 }
 ```

 - Go to the `main.tf` file make the changes.
-Change the IAM role and add IAMFullAccess policy.
+Change the IAM role and add "IAMFullAccess" policy.

 ```bash
 resource "aws_s3_bucket" "tf-s3" {